What is the Gippsland Writer’s Network?

-The Gippsland Writers Network is a not-for-profit writing network established in 2016 that connects writers with other writers, and to writing opportunities.
-The team at GWN aims to provide a central contact point for writers across Eastern Victoria, and our Writers Victoria membership helps us provide workshop opportunities to rural areas.
+Gippsland Writers Network is a volunteer-run, not-for-profit incorporated entity established in 2016 that connects writers with other writers, and to various writing events, competitions and opportunities.
+The team at GWN aims to provide a central contact point for writers and writers groups across Eastern Victoria, and our Writers Victoria membership helps us provide workshop opportunities to rural areas.

-GWN is mainly an online entity, but also offers face-to-face writing events and activities when possible.
-We are also part of the annual LaTrobe Literary Festival and are always looking for new opportunities to support our members in the Gippsland region.
+Due to the geographical size of Gippsland, GWN is mainly an online entity, but we also offer face-to-face writing events and activities when possible.
+We are proud to support the annual Latrobe Literary Festival and are always looking for new opportunities to connect with our members across the region.

-Our team are the lifeblood of the network, working to run events, maintain our online and offline presence, and connect writers with each other across the region.
+Our volunteers are the lifeblood of the network, working to run events, maintain our online and offline presence, and connect writers with each other across the region.

-Vicky Daddo lives in Hazelwood South, in the Latrobe Valley.
+Vicky Daddo (President) lives in Hazelwood South, in the Latrobe Valley.
 She writes short fiction and novels.

 Her stories have appeared in The Big Issue Fiction Special, Award Winning Australian Writing, Women’s Day, That’s Life and other anthologies.
 She has won or been placed in competitions including the Rachel Funari Prize for Fiction, The Hope Prize, the Scarlet Stilettos and the FAW National Literary Awards.
 In 2021, she reached the last 50 of the NYC Midnight Short Story Contest, from a starting field of more than 6000 entrants.